joelouthan/Theologicus/src/genesis/genesis09-1-7.md

 in the scroll—
 I have come to do your will, God.”

->Hebrews 10:8-10 (CSB) After he says above, You did not desire or delight in sacrifices and offerings, whole burnt offerings and sin offerings (which are offered according to the law), 9 he then says, See, I have come to do your will.
-He takes away the first to establish the second.
-10 By this will, we have been sanctified through the offering of the body of Jesus Christ once for all time.
+>Hebrews 10:8-10 (CSB) After he says above, You did not desire or delight in sacrifices and offerings, whole burnt offerings and sin offerings (which are offered according to the law),he then says, See, I have come to do your will.
+He takes away the first to establish the second.By this will, we have been sanctified through the offering of the body of Jesus Christ once for all time.

 Jesus Christ is the penalty.